Table of Contents

 District Software Updates

 Non-Apple software updates are considered district software updates.
 Things like Google Chrome, Microsoft Word, and similar are all district managed software.
-Three times per day an automated process runs which packages new software and makes it available in Self Service.
 New versions are almost always available the same day they are released.
 If the installed version on a Mac does not match the latest available version, that software displays in Self Service as an available update.
-Selecting Update All on District Software Updates will update everything.
+Selecting Update All on District Software Updates will update everything all apps that have an update available.
 Otherwise individual apps can be updated.

 Microsoft AutoUpdate